thelfer/mfem-mgis/docs/web/tutorial.md

 the end-users of the `MFEM/MGIS` library.
 It is meant to handle all the aspects of the non linear resolution.

-Thanks to the `Parameters` type, which is used almost everywhere in the interface of the `NonLinearEvolutionProblem` class, the `MFEM/MGIS` exposes a high level API (Application Programming Interface) which hides (by default) all the details related to parallelization and memory
+Thanks to the `Parameters` type, which is used at different locations in the interface of the `NonLinearEvolutionProblem` class, the `MFEM/MGIS` exposes a high level API (Application Programming Interface) which hides (by default) all the details related to parallelization and memory